TakechanBana/battle-spot-stats/README.md

 Shows usage data from the Pokemon Global Link.
 Currently only grabs data from the special ladder (VGC16)

 # debugging
 npm install, then npm run dev.
+Then go to localhost:8080!

 # tech
 * React